ansible/awx/CONTRIBUTING.md

 How issues are resolved
 -----------------------

 We triage our issues into high, medium, and low and will tag them with the relevant component (api, ui, installer, etc).
-We will typically focus on high priority issues.
+We will typically focus on higher priority issues first.
 There aren't hard and fast rules for determining the severity of an issue, but generally high priority issues have an increased likelihood of breaking existing functionality and/or negatively impacting a large number of users.

 If your issue isn't considered `high` priority then please be patient as it may take some time to get to your report.

 Before opening a new issue, please use the issue search feature to see if it's already been reported.
 If you have any extra detail to provide then please comment.
-Rather than posting a "me too" comment you might consider giving it a "thumbs up" on github.
+Rather than posting a "me too" comment you might consider giving it a [https://github.com/blog/2119-add-reactions-to-pull-requests-issues-and-comments]("thumbs up") on github.

 Ansible Issue Bot
 -----------------